NBISweden/development-guidelines/README.md

 ### Branching

-It is encouranged to follow a branching model.
+It is encouraged to follow a branching model.
 One good example of such a model is the *Git-Flow branching model*.
 This is a way of using Git branches as a help in the development cycle.

 With Git-Flow, branches are categorised into: